amycruz97/learn-tech-writing/README.md

 **Day 14: Rest and Reflect:**
 Process part of self-assessment from Good with Words (https://www.fulcrum.org/epubs/bz60cx60t?locale=en#/6/38[mup-mpsbarry-0019]!/4/2[appa]/2/6/1:0)

-## Week 3: Write developer docs/how-to guide
+## Week 3: Writing how-to guides and reference documents

-**Day 15: Developer docs/How-to guide: Draft a how-to guide to create a pull request using the command line**
+**Day 15: Draft a how-to guide to create a pull request**

+If you need a refresher on the difference between a tutorial and a how-to guide, [read Divio's article on the topic](https://documentation.divio.com/how-to-guides/).

+As the article states, how-to guides "assume some knowledge and understanding".
+For this activity, you can assume that the reader has already followed the tutorial to create a pull request to the First Contributors repository.
+Now write a how-to guide to help them make a pull request to *any* repository.

-**Day 16: Study the following style guides:**
+**Day 16: Study the DigitalOcean and Google style guides:**

+Let's expand our repertoire of style guides.
+Study the following style guides:

 - [https://www.digitalocean.com/community/tutorials/digitalocean-s-technical-writing-guidelines](https://www.digitalocean.com/community/tutorials/digitalocean-s-technical-writing-guidelines)
 - All pages after [https://docs.microsoft.com/en-us/style-guide/procedures-instructions/writing-step-by-step-instructions](https://docs.microsoft.com/en-us/style-guide/procedures-instructions/writing-step-by-step-instructions)
 - [https://developers.google.com/style/procedures](https://developers.google.com/style/procedures)